knyghty/deps/draft/accessibility-team.rst

-Many of these duties can be undertaken by any contributor, not only by the Accessibility Team, however the Accessibility Team exists to coordinate this work and to step in where contributors are not availble and support those who lack the knowledge to do so themselves.
+Many of these duties can be undertaken by any contributor, not only by the Accessibility Team, however the Accessibility Team exists to coordinate this work and to step in where contributors are not available and support those who lack the knowledge to do so themselves.

 Motivation